-Some people say that the on-demand economy gives workers freedom and choice to decide how and when to work.
+Some people say that working on-demand gives people freedom and choice to decide how and when to work.
 Others suggest that it also improves services for consumers and helps businesses to reach more customers.

-But there are also some concerns over whether people in the gig economy are being paid enough, whether the work is safe, or whether their are adequate protections for workers.
+But there are also some concerns over whether people doing gig work are being paid enough, whether the work is safe, or whether there are adequate protections for workers.

-The Victorian Government has set up the Inquiry into the On-demand Workforce to consider all of these matters.
+The Victorian Government set up the Inquiry into the On-Demand Workforce to consider all of these matters.

 Natalie James, chair of the Inquiry

-The Inquiry into the On-demand Workforce is chaired by Natalie James.
+The Inquiry into the On-Demand Workforce was chaired by Natalie James.